Zomedica Corp. [ZOM] Stock trading around $0.36 per share: What’s Next?

 Sponsored

 Zomedica Corp.
-[ZOM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.09.
-With this latest performance, ZOM shares dropped by -30.66% in over the last four-week period, additionally sinking by -61.94% over the last 6 months – not to mention a rise of 124.44% in the past year of trading.
+[ZOM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by 0.00.
+With this latest performance, ZOM shares dropped by -25.00% in over the last four-week period, additionally sinking by -57.65% over the last 6 months – not to mention a rise of 120.99% in the past year of trading.

 Return on Total Capital for ZOM is now -50.05, given the latest momentum, and Return on Invested Capital for the company is -51.08.
 Return on Equity for this stock declined to -51.94, with Return on Assets sitting at -48.09.
 When it comes to the capital structure of this company, Zomedica Corp.
 [ZOM] has a Total Debt to Total Equity ratio set at 2.96.
 Additionally, ZOM Total Debt to Total Capital is recorded at 2.88, with Total Debt to Total Assets ending up at 2.82.
 Long-Term Debt to Equity for the company is recorded at 2.13, with the Long-Term Debt to Total Capital now at 1.68.